-The California social-science standards listed below are quoted from state curriculum created in 1998.
-We recognize the presence of language that can be improved to be more inclusive of the Native experience in California.
+\Please note: We recognize the presence of language in these state standards that can be improved to be more inclusive of the Native experience in California.
 Phrases like "pre-Columbian", "settle/settler/settlement", and "heroes" reflect historical narratives that impose singular perspectives of time, relationships, and honor that are not inclusive nor historically accurate when describing events of the past.